storybuilder-org/StoryBuilder-Manual/manual.md/StoryBuilder User Manual.md

-The best  way to learn about StoryBuilder is to actually create a story with it.
+The best  way to learn about StoryCAD is to actually create a story with it.
 That's what this tutorial is for.
-We'll create a story outline with StoryBuilder and show you exactly what we did at each step along the way.
+We'll create a story outline with StoryCAD and show you exactly what we did at each step along the way.
 We don’t claim it’s a great outline; actually, it’s pretty trite.
 But the point is that any story idea, with work and process, can be developed into a workable story.

-The tutorial assumes you can navigate in StoryBuilder, so if you haven’t yet done so, please take a look at the Quick Start  section of this manual, and particularly at the Navigating in StoryBuilder subsection.
+The tutorial assumes you can navigate in StoryCAD, so if you haven’t yet done so, please take a look at the Quick Start  section of this manual, and particularly at the Navigating in StoryCAD subsection.
 That  said, let’s begin.

 Every story starts with an idea.
 The idea might come from anywhere.
 A conversation might lead to a bit of dialog; someone you see in a crowd could suggest an interesting character; a newspaper article or story you're read or movie you've seen might spark an idea for a conflict.